 The limited-edition Audemars Piguet Millenary Quincy Jones (ref.
 15161SN.OO.D002CR.01) is just yet another example how two successful brands -one being a maker of all sorts of ultra-luxury timekeepers and the other being an American record producer, musician, holder of more than 25 Grammys, and one of a few people that can be called “a face of contemporary jazz”- can join their forces to make some more money.

 It’s, of course, not the first time that Quincy Jones partners with a premium brand.
 For example, AKG, the maker of luxury headphones, has released several special Quincy Jones Signature models including a Q701 model that I find simply outstanding.
 However, it is probably the first time that the name of the artist has appeared on such an expensive piece of modern art as an Audemars Piguet Millenary.

 Sporting the usual for the series oval shape of its oversized body with a traditional off-centered dial, the limited edition is delivered in a PVD-coated stainless steel case hiding inside it the in-house AP 3120 automatic base caliber.

 Introduced about five years ago and sporting a wonderfully decorated rotor made of 22-carat gold, the movement is a marvel of industrial design.
 The movement is a pleasure to look at and I do not really understand why AP decided to deliver it with a solid case back cover.
 I mean, if they wanted a place to reproduce Mr. Jones’s facsimile, they could have used a laser-engraved sapphire crystal.

-All in all, it looks great both in terms of the chosen monochromatic color scheme (at the end of it, there will nothing be anything better than the immortal black-and-white combination) and combination of polished and satin-finished surfaces.
+All in all, it looks great both in terms of the chosen monochromatic color scheme (at the end of it, there will be nothing better than the immortal black-and-white combination) and the combination of polished and satin-finished surfaces.

 Well, like the rest of the family, it is a pain to look at the dial, since the hour and minute hands are almost lost among the oversized Roman numerals.
 And the hands –as well as the numerals– do not seem to bear any luminescent substance on them.